 Is Grapefruit Affecting Your Medications?En Español (Spanish Version)

--rich fruit be putting you in harm’s way by dangerously interacting with your medicines?
+-rich fruit be putting you in harm’s way by dangerously interacting with your medications?

 , beta carotene, and lycopene.

 With all of these excellent qualities in one fruit, it is hard to imagine that it can cause harm.
 But having a diet that includes grapefruit and taking certain medications can negatively impact your health.

 Cytochrome P-450 is a group of enzymes located throughout the body, with the largest amount found in the liver and the intestinal walls.
 This family of enzymes is responsible for making chemical reactions needed to breakdown many different compounds, from food to drugs.
 CYP3A4 is the most abundant member of the enzyme family.
 It is responsible for breaking down approximately 60% of the drugs we take.